rdmpage/assembling-the-tree-of-life-europe-atol/informatics-for-small-organsms.md

 # Informatics for 'small' organisms: A green paper.

-Michael Ashburner and Susanna Lewis (FlyBase); Lincoln Stein and Paul Sternberg (WormBase).
+## by Michael Ashburner and Susanna Lewis (FlyBase); Lincoln Stein and Paul Sternberg (WormBase).

-November 2001, revised April 2002, HTML mark up September 2002
+*November 2001, revised April 2002, HTML mark up September 2002*

 Many 'small' organisms, small not in the physical sense but in the sense that their community of researchers is small, have an urgent need for databases and informatics tools.
 They look at the 'large' organisms, organisms with a substantial research community, and see that these have well-funded informatics infrastructure supporting the community's research.
 The obvious question that then arises is: 'how can these guys help us ?'
 This green paper is a first attempt to address this question.